 Jim has helped secure media coverage in the most prominent media outlets around the world for clients that include Wal-Mart Stores, Inc., Boston Scientific, Biogen Idec, Eastman Kodak, Enterprise Ireland, the Government of Canada, the Massachusetts Biotechnology Council and many others.
 His account teams have won numerous public relations industry awards.

 Jim holds a bachelor’s degree from the College of the Holy Cross, a master’s degree in journalism from the University of Illinois and a law degree from Suffolk University.
 He is a member of the Leadership Council of the American Diabetes Association and a board member of Catholic Charities of the Archdiocese of Boston.
-He has been a guest lecturer at Suffolk University, Boston University and Emerson College.
+He has been a guest lecturer at Suffolk University and Boston University, and is now an adjunct professor of Media Law at Emerson College.

-A graduate of the University of Massachusetts Amherst, where she earned a B.A. in journalism, Lisa has authored two non-fiction books – most recently Inland – the True Story of a North Atlantic Humpback Whale (North Country Press, 2011).
-She is past Co-President of the Saugus River Watershed Council.
+A graduate of the University of Massachusetts Amherst, where she earned a B.A. in journalism, Lisa has authored two non-fiction books – most recently Inland–the True Story of a North Atlantic Humpback Whale (North Country Press, 2011).
+She is a member and past Co-President of the Saugus River Watershed Council.

 Katie Kinne serves as an Account Director at Slowey/McManus Communications.
 She specializes in media relations and strategic communications for clients in the health care, non-profit, education, public affairs and retail sectors.
 Katie also plans and develops social media strategies and company policies for clients.